 Thanks for reading this piece and feel free to post comments.
 Also, here is a link to my professional blog, where I share news and reflections about the practice of history.

 My name is Mike Dixon, and I am the publisher of this blog.
 I live in Cecil County with my family, and for nearly fifty years I have enjoyed studying the county’s past and chronicling historical insights on the area.
-I started volunteering at the Historical Society as a teenager in 1968 and I continue to volunteer with that organization.
+I started volunteering at the Historical Society as a teenager in the late 1960s and I continue to volunteer with that organization.
 I hope you enjoy visiting and find the entries informative.